Last updated on

 3. Investors by level of return

-4. Adjusted returns vs number of loans invested in (for investors not actively trading on the secondary market)
+4. Returns vs number of loans invested in (for investors not actively trading on the secondary market)

-To consider if an investor is actively trading on the secondary market, we look at its purchases and sales on the secondary market, more precisely if he’s buying or selling at a discount/premium quite different from the recommended KIP.
-If the difference between actual and recommended price represents more than 5% of the earned interest, he is classified as actively trading on the secondary market.
+To consider if an investor is actively trading on the secondary market, we look at his purchases and sales on the secondary market, more precisely if he’s buying or selling at a discount/premium quite different from the recommended KIP.
+If the difference between actual and recommended price represents more than 15% of the earned interest, he is classified as actively trading on the secondary market.

 Besides, we count only investors who have earned at least 1 BGN of interest.

-All the investors with more than 150 loans (the safe threshold) have an adjusted return above 5%.
+All investors with more than 150 loans (the safe threshold) have a return above 4%.

-5. Adjusted return vs number of loans invested in (for investors actively trading on the secondary market)
+5. Return vs number of loans invested in (for investors actively trading on the secondary market)